 Liverpool are the ultimate conundrum in football and surely must be the most frustrating team to follow in the game right now.
 Under Jürgen Klopp they can play football from the gods one minute and are then capable of the most farcical of errors the next.

-It makes them essential viewing for the neutral, but, if they want to challenge for the Holy Grail that is the Premier League title, there needs to be a change – and fast.
+It makes them essential viewing for the neutral, but, if they want to challenge for the Holy Grail that is the Premier League title, there needs to be a change – and fast, before anyone will seriously tip them to be Premier League champions on their football betting tips.

 With the January transfer window looming, it is obvious that the Reds backline is their major Achilles’ heel.
 They are well-stocked at right-back, but it is the other three positions across the defence that Klopp needs to address first.